salesforce-misc/bazelrc-lsp/README.md

 * References:
   * other usages of config name
   * find other usages of same flag
+* Support flags with same name on different commands.
+E.g., `watchfs` which is deprecated as a startup action, but still is supported as a flag to the `build` command
 * Bazel version support
   * pack multiple flag versions & allow selection via flag
   * run `bazel help flags-as-proto` at runtime